EdenEast/nightfox.nvim/usage.md

 ### Setup

 The setup function is a convince wrapper for the above components.
-It takes each component as seperate keys and calls the correct init/override function.
+It takes each component as separate keys and calls the correct init/override function.

 ```lua